rdgzmanuel/riemannian_geometry/README.md

 This project implements and compares various geometric deep learning approaches on Riemannian manifolds, with a focus on:

-- **SPD Manifold Operations**: Symmetric Positive Definite matrices and SPDNet implementations
+- **SPD Manifold Operations**: Symmetric Positive Definite matrices with the SPDNet implementation
-- **Grassmann Manifold Operations**: Operations on Grassmann manifolds and related neural network architectures
+- **Grassmann Manifold Operations**: Operations on Grassmann manifolds wwith the GrNet implementation

 The project explores how geometric structure can be leveraged in deep learning, particularly for skeleton-based action recognition using the HDM05 motion capture dataset.